Sorry, you need to enable JavaScript to visit this website.

 Responsible authority for the implementation of the strategy

-The Government, specifically the Ministry for Culture (since October 2014) and Justice (before October 2014), is responsible for actions taken within their respective domains.
-For each action of the strategy, the Government has commissioned a responsible actor, as explained above.
+The Government, specifically the Ministry for Culture, is responsible for actions within its domain.
+For each action of the strategy, the Government commissions a responsible authority or organisation.
 In general, a final report is presented for the Government after the task has been implemented.

 Revisions/Updates

 In 2018, the Government highlighted the challenges facing democracy and set priorities for democracy policy for the years 2018-2021, in a renewed strategy and action programme (Strategi för en stark demokrati – främja, förankra, försvara).
-The strategy draws attention to the fact that in 2021 it is 100 years since democracy had its breakthrough in Sweden.
-Universal and equal suffrage was then introduced for both women and men.
+The strategy draws attention to the fact that in 2021 it is 100 years since democracy was established in Sweden with universal and equal suffrage for both women and men.

 The strategy contains three priority areas: